For the first time in maritime history, an all-female bridge and onboard leadership tea...

 The largest town in South Greenland, which can still be covered on foot, offers visitors art, culture, Norse history, boat tours, hot springs, kayaking, and hiking.

 Explore word class captial cities, jaw dropping natural beauty and charming old towns in Northern Europe with exciting new itineraries and ports to discover.
-In 2020 experience it in more luxury than ever before, with our brand new ship Celebrity Apex℠ and newly modernised Celebrity Silhouette®.

 What Northern Europe has to offer.